-The chancel of the present church of St. George in Niedźwiedź was built at the end of the 13th century.
-It certainly existed before 1311-1313, when the parson Nibawar appeared on the document as a witness.
-In 1312, the right of patronage over the church and the village with 40 fines of income was granted to the Płock bishopric, by way of exchange with the Teutonic Order, for three villages located in Pomesania.
-A brick nave and a four-sided tower, which turns into an octagon in the upper part, was added in the first half of the 14th century.
-The temple was destroyed in 1410 and during the Thirteen Years War.
-It was rebuilt in the mid-15th century.
-At that time, the chancel was vaulted.
-After the church was burned down by the Swedish army, it was rebuilt in 1656.
-In 1904, the chapel of the Mieczkowski family, former owners of Niedźwiedź, was added.
-Since then, the church has remained in its present shape.
+The chancel of the church of St. George in Niedźwiedź (Berenwalde, later Bahrendorf) was erected at the end of the 13th century.
+It certainly existed before 1311-1313, when the local parish priest Nibawar appeared as a witness on the document.
+In 1312, the right of patronage over church and the village with 40 fines of income was given to the Płock bishopric, by way of exchange with the Teutonic Order for three villages located in Pomesania, which were difficult to administer due to the considerable distance.
+It was the first direct record of the church in written sources.

 Mroczko T., Architektura gotycka na ziemi chełmińskiej, Warszawa 1980.